-The most common penalty is for late payment of secured property taxes (after the end of the grace periods December 10 and April 10 of each year).
+The most common penalty is for late payment of secured property taxes (after the end of the grace periods Dec.
+10th and April 10th of each year).
 The initial penalty is 10% of the installment amount due.
-If the second installment is late, a $10 cost is added per state law.
-If the payment is still outstanding by the beginning of the next fiscal year (July 1), then a 1.5% per month penalty begins to accrue until paid.
-For unsecured taxes, which are mailed in July, the penalty is 10% if received after August 31 and 1.5% per month if still unpaid 60 days after that.
+If the second installment is late, a $10.00 cost is added per state law.
+If the payment is still outstanding by the beginning of the next fiscal year (July 1), then a one and one-half percent per month penalty begins to accrue until paid.
+For unsecured taxes, which are mailed in July, the penalty is 10% if received after August 31 and one and one- half percent per month if still unpaid 60 days after that.
 Supplemental bills also have similar penalties but the dates can vary.
 Administration of these penalties is the responsibility of the Treasurer-Tax Collector.

-The next most frequent penalty is related to filing the Business Property Statements, Aircraft Owner Reports and Reports for Vessels over $100,000 in value mailed by the Assessor to property owners.
+The next most frequent penalty is related to filing Business Property Statements, Aircraft Owner Reports and Reports for Vessels over $100,000 in value mailed by the Assessor to property owners.
 These reports are used to gather the most current information about the property so that an accurate and fair assessment can be enrolled.
-The law authorizes the assessor to enroll an arbitrary assessment, including a penalty of 10% of the value, when the statement or report is not filed, is not signed correctly or is filed late.
-In addition, in the case of business property, the assessor does not apply the valuation factors based on age of the equipment, which further raises the assessment for owners who do not file at all.
+The law authorizes the assessor to enroll an estimated assessment, including a penalty of ten per cent of the value, when the statement or report is not filed, is not signed correctly or is filed late.
 It always pays to file a statement, even if late, so that the assessor can apply the correct factor to all the equipment.
 The penalty is included in the value shown on the tax bill which also carries a notice that a penalty has been applied.

 California law requires parties transferring property or handling the estate of a person who owned real property in Napa County to file a Preliminary Change of Ownership Report (PCOR) or a Change of Ownership Statement with the assessor.
-Failure to file the statement within 45 days results in a penalty of 10% of the taxes based on the reappraised value, not less than $100 or more than $2,500.
+Failure to file the statement within 90 days results in a penalty of ten per cent of the taxes based on the reappraised value not less than $100.
 To help the transferee avoid imposition of the penalty, the assessor mails transferees an original statement.
-If that statement is not filed within 30 days, a second notice is sent certified mail.
+If that statement is not filed within 30 days, a second notice is sent certified mail